guardsec/Dead-Watchmen/README.md

 ## Things That Need To Work Out

-1. have pyphiser working with automatic port forwarding \
+1. Have pyphiser working with automatic port forwarding \
-2. have the whitepages modules grab the info and put into a file
+2. Have the whitepages modules grab the info and put into a file
-3. get more members to work on this
+3. Get more members to work on this
-4. have this program install to the computer and runable from typing watchmen
+4. Have this program install to the computer and runable from typing watchmen
+5. Raspberry Pi integration is broken.
+This will be fixed in future updates.
+6. We are working on getting a cnam api for reverse phone lookup

 # disclaimer